DanaAbbadi/game-of-greed/README.md

 <br>

-The Game of Greed, also known as 10,000, is a dice game where each player competes to be the first to reach 10,000 points.
-Take risks, push the limit, and get greedy in this game designed for two players.
+The Game of Greed, also known as 10,000, is a dice game where each player competes to be the first to reach 1000 points.
+Take risks, push the limit, and get greedy!!

-The program will calculate the roll’s score according to rules of the game, and will also randomly generate values for rolling the dice.
+You can play solo or play against a bot, we have two charchters: Nervous Nille and Mr.Angry.
+Play against them and try your best to win.

+You can play the game by running play_against_bot.py file in the terminal.

 <br>